 One remedy that enterprise organizations are pursing is to hire team members with a specialization in recruiting operations.
-According to the Sierra-Cedar 2019–2020 HR Systems Survey, employers of all sizes—but particularly large employers—reported plans to increase HR roles dedicated to HR functional systems support and HR IT infrastructure.
+Employers of all sizes—but particularly large employers—have added new roles dedicated to building and implementing the right HR tech stack.

-From my perspective as GR8 People’s director of agile delivery, adding these competencies to the mix is a step in the right direction given the need for people who understand multifaceted systems and technologies.
-But equally important is the opportunity organizations have to apply agile principles to the recruiting function, especially when implementing new technology, takes things one step further.
+Adding these competencies is a step in the right direction given the need for people who truly understand multifaceted systems and technologies relative to an organization’s desired outcome.
+Applying agile principles to the recruiting function, especially when implementing new technology, takes things one step further.

 However, before looking at the specifics of agile as they relate to recruiting, it’s helpful to understand what it is and how it came to be.
 Essentially, the agile practices used by many teams today are rooted in the Agile Manifesto, a set of values and principles that emerged in the early 1990s as a means to ensuring “high-quality software delivered to satisfied customers on a continual basis.”

 Prior to agile, software development teams typically received a complex set of project requirements to work from, only to find six months down the road that the final product delivered to the customer was met with disappointment.
 It either wasn’t what the customer expected or conditions had changed that resulted in far less value than originally anticipated.